kitchensjn/kitchensjn.github.io/drafts/2023-05-02-visualizing-human-genetic-diversity.md

 <center style="font-style: italic;">
     <p style="font-size: 16px; max-width: 1000px; text-align: left;">
-        Figure 1 - The relative scale of common variants in the Americas compared to the size of the human genome.
-The area of each circle is scaled proportionally by the number of sites in that category.
+        <span style="font-weight: bold;">Figure 1 - The scale of common variants in the Americas compared to the human genome.</span> The area of each circle is scaled proportionally by the number of sites in that category.
 The small blue circle corresponds with the number of common variants; “common” is defined as having a minor allele frequency of greater than 5% in at least one of the samples.
     </p>
 </center>
 <br>